Preventing and Managing Brain Bleed: What You Need to Know

 Prevention begins at home, where simple lifestyle alterations can help protect against brain bleed and promote overall brain health:

-- Healthy Diet: Prioritize foods rich in antioxidants, omega-3 fatty acids, and vitamins.
-Include leafy greens, nuts, and fish in your meals to support brain function.
+- Healthy Diet: To support brain function, prioritize foods rich in antioxidants, omega-3 fatty acids, and vitamins.
+Include leafy greens, nuts, and fish in your meals.

-- Regular Exercise: Engage in physical activities for at least 30 minutes a day.
+- Regular Exercise: Engage in physical activities for at least 30 minutes daily.
 This boosts cardiovascular health, crucial for maintaining robust blood flow to the brain.

 - Control Blood Pressure: Keep your blood pressure in check through diet, exercise, and medication if necessary.
 High blood pressure is a significant risk factor for brain bleeds.